Places to See | Co. Down, Northern Ireland.

 The sandy beaches, quality pubs, restaurants and the picture-postcard beauty of the place make the village popular with holidaymakers and locals alike.

-The main attraction for the visitor in Groomsport is Cockle Row, the old fishermen’s thatched cottages cared for by North Down Tourism.
+The main attraction for the visitor in Groomsport is Cockle Row, the old fishermen’s thatched cottages cared for by Ards and North Down Borough Council.
 The cottages have not lost their original charm with the heritage cottage depicting what Cockle Row would have been like around 1910.